MahletSeifu/simple_shell/README.md

-the practice tasks for the simple shell project
+The tasks for the simple shell project
-# shell_practice-